 Should your injuries mean that you require a carer to aid your recovery, you could claim the costs back.
 If the care you receive is from a family member or friend, you could make a claim for their time.

-When claiming for special damages, your solicitor will need evidence to demonstrate your losses.
+When making repetitive strain injury claims against an employer, your solicitor will need evidence to demonstrate your losses.
 Therefore, we’d advise that you keep hold of any receipts linked to the claim.
 Bank statements, wage slips or a P60 could also be used to verify income loss.

 No Win No Fee Repetitive Strain Injury Claims